Anesthesia for Surgery

 There are risks and benefits to every anesthetic technique.
 Advancements in anesthesia knowledge, monitoring equipment, and medication make the practice of anesthesia much safer today than in the past.
 Vituity Anesthesiology has one of the best safety records in the Bay Area as rated by a major insurer.

-General anesthesia is commonly referred to as being "put asleep" and is probably the most common anesthetic technique in practice today.
+General anesthesia is commonly referred to as being "put asleep" and is a common anesthetic technique in practice today.
 The basic principle of general anesthesia is that anesthetic medications are used to interfere with the brain's ability to "sense" or "feel" stimulation from surgery or a procedure.
 Common side effects of general anesthesia include postoperative sedation or "sleepiness," nausea, mouth/throat soreness, and eye irritation.